Baltoli/skeletons/documents/notes.md

     will be awful for this, so probably just a little shell script is the best way.
 Write up in evaluation about how the non-traditional build model means that integration with existing tools is borderline terrible.
+  * This approach of using a manual script is stupid.
+Let's try to use a Makefile instead (this is what they're for, after all!)

+Current status: I now have a build script that will automatically generate reordered code and compile another version of the application.
+Next step will be to make the tool exit after the *first* reordered loop, so that we can have a more interactive process.

+The type of every reordered loop is int for now.
+This might break weird code but that can be fixed in the future.

+The tool can now report the line at which it has reordered a loop.
+Next step is to modify the reordering script so that it reports the line number and the file in which the loop was found.
+This should go out to a file so that o

+The annotation script can now read in a file as output by the reordering script.
+The final step in this convoluted build process is the runner script.
+It will need to take the manifest file, the base executable name and the list of strategies.
+It can then run each executable and compare the results.
+As soon as one is unequal, call annotate.sh to put in a `NO_PAR_FOR`.
+Otherwise, call annotate to put in a `MAYBE_PAR_FOR`.

+Usage note - currently no validation is done to ensure that every manifest file produced is the same (running the makefile will produce a new one for each incantation, but in theory they match so it's OK).

+Back from a few days off.
+Next step should probably be to write some example programs that can be compiled using this terrible workflow (demonstrating that the parallelism in contrived examples can in fact be discovered).

+Need to think about what kind of example will be amenable to doing this kind of parallelism.
+Could implement some kind of numerical algorithm that will operate on large arrays of data doing transformations.
+Might be best to try it on a simple example for now to validate the workflow.
+Simplest possible example: summing over a large array.

+Ergonomics of the workflow probably aren't great at the moment - it requires copying of scripts etc. Where do scripts need to be edited currently after copying?
+  * List of sources and experiment to build in the Makefile
+  * Macros need to be changed depending on the parallelisation strategy (e.g. to add an OpenMP pragma)

+Note for writeup in the future: nested loops pose a problem for the workflow as it is at the moment.
+For example, consider:

+    for(int i = 0; i < N; i++) {
+      for(int j = 0; j < M; j++) {
+        work(i,j);
+      }
+    }

+This is OK as long as loops are evaluated *and parallelised* fully before another loop is considered.
+If both the inner and the outer loop are marked as 'maybe', but only one of the two could possibly be parallelised, then it is plausible that the user could end up in a situation where the tool has reported that parallelism is safe when it is not.
+Write this up - important "gotcha" with the tool as it currently stands.

+Sequential loop reorderings (fundamentally) cannot detect problems caused by the interleaving of loop iterations.
+Consider, for example, the problem of iterations updating a shared variable (as the sum example does).
+There is obviously no problem with sequential reorderings doing this out of order, as they can't interfere with it.
+However, parallel reorderings can potentially interfere with each other.
+How should this issue be addressed?
+  * Hand the issue off to the programmer as part of their examination of the parallelism in the program.
+If there is shared state accessed, then they are responsible for noticing and explicitly annotating the loop as being parallel.
+All the tool has done is observe that some sequential reorderings of the loop preserve the externally observable behaviour of the program.
+  * Use a more complex reordering strategy that affects writes inside the loop somehow?
+This goes a little bit beyond what the tool is supposed to do.
+  * Give more useful diagnostics and documentation to the user - e.g. mentioning the need to protect shared state by an atomic variable.
+Note that there are actually algorithms that are better behaved with regard to parallel performance than the simple sum algorithm implemented so far.
+As long as the read / write sets accessed by each iteration are independent (as well as the behaviour remains the same), then they can be safely parallelised.
+It will probably be worth mentioning the read / write set analysis in the writeup as a potential extension that adds a great deal of usefulness to what is currently a rather simple analysis.
+To do so would require some degree of fiddling with the memory allocator etc. - how would you guarantee anything about stack addresses for two separately compiled applications?

+The simple sum experiment should actually provide a pretty good set of examples that describe the tool well:
+  * A cumulative sum in which the sum algorithm itself is not parallel, but many calls are made to copy the cumulative sum (modulo some bound) into another array.
+It can be pointed out that the programmer is aware that each iteration is independent of the others in terms of memory written to (each will only write to a single location in the output array, and the input array is read-only).
+Also gives a good jumping-off point for talking about more clever analyses (e.g. syscalls and memory read / written).
+  * The normal sum is a good example of something marked as 'maybe' but is actually not strictly parallelisable in its current form (without marking as atomic).
+  * The random fill should be one that's not parallelisable at all (although needs a separate example, because the sum of the arrays needs to be deterministic).
+Maybe better to remove the random fill from the sum experiment, and implement a deterministic fill?